 Instructions

-- Fit pie crust into prepared pan.
+- Fit the pie crust into the prepared pan.
 Line with parchment paper or aluminum foil.
 Fill with pie weights or dried beans.
+Bake for 7 minutes.

-- Remove tart pan from the oven.
-Carefully remove lining and weights.
-Return pan to oven and bake crust 2 minutes.
-Place on wire rack to cool.
+- Remove the tart pan from the oven.
+Carefully remove the lining and weights.
+Return the pan to the oven, and bake the crust for 2 more minutes.
+Then, place on a wire rack to cool.

-- Using an electric mixer on medium speed, beat butter and brown sugar until fluffy.
+- Using an electric mixer on medium speed, beat the butter and brown sugar until fluffy.

-- Add eggs, one at a time, mixing well after each addition.
-Stir in flour, buttermilk, and salt.
-Stir in vanilla.
+- Add the eggs, one at a time, mixing well after each addition.
+Stir in the flour, buttermilk, and salt.
+Stir in the vanilla.

-- Cool tart completely on a wire rack.
-Then, remove pan rim and transfer tart to a serving plate.
+- Cool the tart completely on a wire rack.
+Then, remove the pan rim and transfer the tart to a serving plate.

 19 Comments on “Caramel Chess Tart”